oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     </copy>
     ```

-    - Master Key ID for PDBCLONE1 is now different & it has it’s own unique key
+    - Master Key ID for PDBCLONE1 is now different and it has it’s own unique key
     - If you look at the wallet there are now 3 keys
     - The re-key went quickly because when we do a re-key it doesn’t change the encrypted data
         - It changes the master encryption key which is used to encrypt the tablespace encryption key